bokeh/bokeh/sphinx/source/docs/dev_guide/setup.rst

 ~~~~~

 Developing Bokeh requires installing some software packages that are not
-Python packages (e.g. Selenium, nodejs, etc.).
+Python packages (e.g. Selenium, NodeJS, etc.).
 To make this more manageable,
 core developers rely heavily on the `conda package manager`_ for the free
 `Anaconda`_ Python distribution.
 However, ``conda`` can also install
 non-Python package dependencies, which helps streamline Bokeh development